How to Build an Automated Invoice Processing System Using LeapOCR

 review_status == "auto_approved" - Send

-needs_reviewinvoices to a human queue in your internal UI
+needs_reviewinvoices to a human review queue in your internal UI

-Step 7: Syncing With Your Accounting or ERP System
+Step 7: Sync With Your Accounting or ERP System

-Once invoices are parsed and validated, you can push them into your accounting system.
+Once invoices are parsed and validated, push them into your accounting system.

-- Direct API calls: after successful OCR + validation, call QuickBooks/Xero/internal APIs immediately.
+- Direct API calls: After successful OCR and validation, call QuickBooks/Xero/internal APIs immediately

 - Store a reference to the original file location (e.g., S3 key or blob ID)

-- Store the LeapOCR job ID (for debugging if something looks off)
+- Store the LeapOCR job ID (useful for debugging)

 - Keep the structured JSON you sent to the accounting API

-That way, if finance asks “why is this number here?”, you can trace it all the way back.
+When finance asks “why is this number here?”, you can trace it back to the source.

 Step 8: Monitoring, Logging, and Cost Awareness